MUFG, Sumitomo face climate votes at AGMs as activism grows in Japan | Headlines

 MUFG declined to comment on whether it had received the resolution, although it said it was considering tightening lending policies.
 Like other Japanese banks, MUFG has put more conditions on lending to coal projects in recent years amid rising concerns about emissions from burning the fuel.

 The proposal submitted on Friday to Sumitomo, which holds its AGM in June, by the group Market Forces called on the company to adopt and disclose a business strategy to align itself with the Paris goal of limiting global temperature increases to 1.5 degree Celsius.
-Sumitomo didn't immediately respond to a request for comment from Reuters.
+Sumitomo said it was checking the contents of the Market Forces resolution and did not comment further.

 The language of the resolutions is very similar to those used elsewhere by environmentally conscious investors to push banks out of financing the dirtiest fossil fuel industries, like coal.
 Policymakers and regulators are also pressuring banks to do more to accelerate the move to a low-carbon economy.